skip navigation

 Fifth and Fourth Grade 13 Foot Free Throw Line.
 At 5th and 4th grade boys and girls meets, meet organizers will put a piece of tape 13 feet from the basket in the center of the lane to act as the free throw shooting line.
 Through normal wear and tear, this line needs to be replaced periodically throughout the day.
 Fifth and fourth grade players have the choice of lining up behind the 13 foot line, behind the 15 foot line, or are even allowed to stand on top of the 15 foot line, so long as they do not cross the 13 foot line before the ball is above the cylinder.

 Official Score.
-Some teams keep their own scorebook and some don't.
-Teams that do not keep their own scorebook must not be disadvantaged by those who do.
-Also, because most hosts use a volunteer official scorer who is not accustomed to keeping score, mistakes will be made.
-As a result, the score posted on the scoreboard will take precedence over what is posted in anyone's scorebook, including the official scorer's book.
-Teams should watch the score as posted on the scoreboard and a coach (not the scorekeeper) of whatever team feels it has been disadvantaged must immediately get the referee's attention if a score has been mis-posted.
+The score posted on the scoreboard will take precedence over what is posted in anyone's scorebook, including the official scorer's book.
+Teams should watch the score as posted on the scoreboard and a coach (not the scorekeeper) must immediately get the referee's attention if a score has been posted incorrectly.
 The referee, talking to the official scorer and the coaches, must stop the game and try to decipher the error and correct it on the scoreboard.
 While the official scorer's book should be consulted, it should not be viewed as controlling if, in the mind of the referees, it may not be an accurate reflection of what the score should be.
-In no event should a team's coach be allowed to present "evidence" from their scorebook at the end of the period, during a time-out or at an appreciable time (i.e., several minutes or more) after a score was supposedly mis-posted, even if the official scorer's scorebook confirms that the score posted on the board is incorrect.
-This League rule may seem at conflict with WIAA rules, but given the inexperience of most official scorekeepers at League meets, mistakes occur commonly and must be objected to immediately by the disadvantaged team or not at all.
+A team's coach will not be allowed to present "evidence" from their scorebook at the end of the period, during a time-out or at an appreciable time (i.e., several minutes or more) after a score was supposedly mis-posted.
+Most meets use volunteer scorekeepers and mistakes will occur.
+These must be objected to immediately or not at all.
 Bottom line: the score on the electronic board controls – not the score in the official scorebook – and errors on the electronic board must be objected to within a short time (a minute or less) of being posted or it must not be changed by the scorer or the referee.

 No Shoot Arounds.
 Meet directors and referees are asked to aggressively monitor the use of basketballs at each meet by anyone not on the roster of a team currently involved in a game.
 A coach from either participant team can appeal to the referees to take action during the game or before the game proceeds.
 The following activities are specifically prohibited:

-1. Players of other teams (those not involved in the current game) and other kids (whether older or younger) should not be allowed to have a basketball in their hands in the stands or along the sidelines.
+1. Players of other teams (not in the current game) and other kids (older or younger) should not be allowed to have a basketball in their hands in the stands or along the sidelines.
 If they do, it's inevitable that a ball will roll out on the court during a game, risking injury.

-2. Players of other teams (those not involved in the current game), other kids (whether older or younger) and the referees, clock operators and scorekeepers, are prohibited from shooting baskets at either main basket or any side basket between periods, during time-outs or between games.
+1. Players of other teams (not in the current game), other kids, and the referees, clock operators and scorekeepers, are prohibited from shooting baskets at either main basket or any side basket between periods, during time-outs or between games.

-Kids not involved in the ongoing game who feel the need to shoot baskets should do so outside, at home or not come to the meet.
-For referees, clock operators and scorekeepers, it is no more appropriate to shoot baskets during a break in the action at a League meet than it would be if they were working a WIAA game.
-For liability and decorum purposes, this is a serious issue.
+It is no more appropriate to shoot baskets during a break in the action at a League meet than it would be at a WIAA game.
+For liability purposes, this is a serious issue.
 Hosts who ignore it will have their hosting privileges curtailed in future years if multiple complaints are received from visiting teams.

 Bench Selection and Maintenance.
 At some meets, teams and coaches disagree about who gets to sit at which bench.
-While this may seem like an inconsequential issue, there sometimes are competitive reasons to prefer one bench over the other (e.g., location relative to fans, the main entrance, ability to see the clock, etc.).
-Bench will be prioritized as follows:
+Therefore, bench selection will be prioritized as follows:

 • The host team(s) always gets first choice.